-Depending on the school to which you are applying, the work experience requirement may be an important one.
+Business school students typically come from a range of professional backgrounds, and depending on the school to which you are applying, the work experience requirement may differ.

 When applying, prospects should understand what kind of work experience is required and the minimum number of required years.